 SimBiology computes some common parameters for single- or multiple-dosing data.
 This figure represents the concentration-time profile after a single dose.
-For multiple dosing, the same principles apply, except that SimBiology uses a steady state dosing period.
+For multiple dosing, the same principles apply, except that SimBiology uses the first period, that is, after the first dose and before the second.